-Ivo Calueio Mahumane joined VdA in 2017 and is an associate in the Oil & Gas practice, where he has been involved in several transactions.
-He advises clients in foreign exchange, private shipping industry, including the bunkering sector and maritime litigation.
+Francisco Campos Braz joined VdA in 2019 and is a senior associate of the oil and gas practice, with strong ties to the Equatorial Guinean jurisdiction, where he accumulated ten years many legal issues related to the shipping industry, including the bunkering sector and maritime litigation.
 Before joining the firm, he worked as a legal assistant at PROCONSULT, LDA, where he worked on the incorporation of several commercial companies.

-Kenny Laisse joined GDA Advogados in 2018, as an associate.
+Kenny Laisse joined GDA Advogados of the VdA Legal Partners network in 2018, as an associate.
 He is focused on litigation, corporate and natural resources.
-Kenny advises on many legal issues related to the
+Kenny advises on